tunnll/tunnll.github.io/jobs.md

 # Tunnll is a nice place to work at

-We are a distributed startup company and strongly believe that remote work is a more productive way to accomplish [many tasks](http://tunnll.com) from software development to accounting.

-## Your remote workplace
+## Your work matters

-There is absolutely no need to move to another city to visit our office daily, because why should you spend 1-2 hours on [daily commute](http://en.wikipedia.org/wiki/Commuting) when you could use this time to spend with your family or beloved one or just simply [sleep](http://www.bbc.com/news/health-24567412) [more](http://www.theatlantic.com/health/archive/2014/05/thomas-edison-and-the-cult-of-sleep-deprivation/370824/)?

-At Tunnll you are free to work from home or any other place of your choice as long as you do your daily reports (tasks completed, time spent, time estimated).
+We are a small startup company with a strong focus on the social impact of our projects.
+At Tunnll it's more than work, it's how you can help individuals and the society to solve their real life problems.

 ## Your own schedule